dmulyalin/NORFAB/docs/workers/nornir/services_nornir_service_tasks_diagram.md

 # Nornir Service Diagram Task

+The Nornir Service Diagram Task is a powerful component of NorFab's Nornir service, designed to create detailed network diagrams.
+By leveraging the [N2G (Need to Graph)](https://github.com/dmulyalin/N2G/) module, this task enables network engineers and architects to visualize network topologies and configurations, facilitating better network management and planning.

+## Creating Layer-2 Network Diagram

+Layer-2 network diagrams illustrate the data link layer of the OSI model, showing how devices are interconnected within a local area network (LAN) based on the output provided by LLDP and CDP protocols.
+These diagrams are essential for understanding the physical and logical connections between switches, routers, and other network devices.
+By creating Layer-2 network diagrams, you can identify potential bottlenecks, optimize traffic flow, and ensure efficient network design.
+The Nornir Service Diagram Task uses the N2G module to automatically generate these diagrams, providing a clear and accurate representation of your Layer-2 topology.

+## Creating Layer-3 Network Diagram

+Layer-3 network diagrams depict the network layer of the OSI model, highlighting the routing and IP addressing within a network.
+These diagrams are crucial for understanding how data is routed between different subnets and networks.
+By creating Layer-3 network diagrams, you can visualize the routing paths, identify potential routing issues, and ensure proper IP address allocation.
+The Nornir Service Diagram Task leverages the N2G module to construct these diagrams, offering a comprehensive view of your Layer-3 network infrastructure.

+## Creating OSPF Routing Protocol Network Diagram

+OSPF (Open Shortest Path First) is a widely used interior gateway protocol for routing within an autonomous system.
+Creating OSPF routing protocol network diagrams helps you visualize the OSPF areas, router adjacencies, and link metrics.
+These diagrams are useful for troubleshooting OSPF-related issues, optimizing OSPF configurations, and ensuring efficient routing.
+The Nornir Service Diagram Task utilizes the N2G module to generate OSPF network diagrams, providing a detailed view of your OSPF topology and configurations.

+## Creating ISIS Routing Protocol Network Diagram

+ISIS (Intermediate System to Intermediate System) is a popular interior gateway protocol used for routing within large networks.
+Creating ISIS routing protocol network diagrams allows you to visualize the ISIS areas, router adjacencies, and link metrics.
+These diagrams are vital for understanding the ISIS routing process, identifying potential issues and optimizing the network.
+The Nornir Service Diagram Task utilizes the N2G module to generate ISIS network diagrams, providing a detailed view of your ISIS topology and configurations.

 ## NORFAB Nornir Diagram Shell Reference

 NorFab shell supports these command options for Nornir `diagram` task: